The Delius Trust

 In 2004 the Society published a pictorial record of the six years during which Eric Fenby acted as Delius's amanuensis, with rare photographs of most of the visitors to Delius's house at Grez-sur-Loing and the village.

-The 150th anniversary of Delius's birth in Bradford will be celebrated in 2012, and the Society is encouraging as many performances of his music as possible.
+The 150th anniversary of Delius's birth in Bradford was celebrated in 2012, and with the Society's encouragement, many performances of Delius's music were staged, including seven works at the BBC Proms.

 The Society is managed by a Committee (whose details are on the Contact Society page) and is registered as a charity with The Charity Commissioners under Number 2398662.